flarehealth/capacitor-image-cropper/README.md

 Image cropper for CapacitorJS (**iOS** and **Android** only)

+## Publishing Changes

+To learn more about how to publish new changes, [see publishing documentation][#publishing-changes]

 ## Why did we make this?

 Flare Health could not find a working solution for both Android and iOS for cropping images that was seamless, looked good on both, and did what ne needed to do.
 So we build our own.